April submissions for the NG19 Free Pass Challenge are now closed. Thanks for your participation!

 Each month we select the best answer for our NG19 Free Pass Challenge.
 Winners receive a complimentary pass to this year’s Nordic Game conference, 22-24 May at Slagthuset in Malmö, Sweden – and then a new monthly challenge begins.

-February’s challenge was: New markets and regions around the world open up for both players and for game developers with rapid growth.
+March’s challenge was: New markets and regions around the world open up for both players and for game developers with rapid growth.
 What are the most interesting new regions and emergent markets in the world right now, and how we can help them prosper at the same time as we find more players to cater to?

 We received lots of great answers (thank you!), but in the end the best reply came from Kristian Mols Rasmussen from Audacity Interactive in Denmark:

 “I would have to say Latin America.
 Things are moving incredibly fast over there, and YoY growth surpassed that of Asia in 2016.
 From a business perspective, that is just juicy.
 It’s also somewhat more merciful than parts of Asia in terms of localisation barriers.

 From a creative point, it is incredibly exciting to have cultural influences that supplement the now dominant storytelling traditions of Europe, Japan and the US.
 With the modern distribution channels for video games that are, despite it all, much more accessible than those of movies and other visual media, I hope to see some truly different stories emerge in the coming years.

 There are several things the global games ecosystem could do to help the region prosper.
 Payment options are still limited in parts of the region and the online stores could help the region by allowing something a bit more old-fashioned than credit cards.
 Also, those shops could highlight the region (and other emerging markets).
 This is already somewhat happening (as with the Steam curator system), but it could be expanded.